 - PC/104 bus PC/104 is a compact version of the ISA bus.
 PC/104 is intended for specialized embedded computing environments where applications depend on reliable data acquisition despite an often extreme environment.

 - PCI bus The PCI Bus is a high performance bus for interconnecting chips, expansion boards, and processor/memory subsystems.

-- PCI Express 1x, 4x, 8x, 16x bus PCI Express is the new serial bus addition to the PCI series of specifications.
+- PCI Express 1x, 4x, 8x, 16x bus PCI Express (PCIe, PCI-e) is a high-speed serial computer expansion bus standard.

 - PCMCIA (PC Card) bus The PCMCIA (Personal Computer Memory Card International Association) 16 bit bus

 - USB USB (Universal Serial Bus) designed to connect peripherals such as mice, keyboards, scanners, digital cameras, printers, hard disks, and networking components to PC.
 It has become the standard connection method for wide variety of devices.

 - USB 3.0 connector USB 3.0 is the successor of USB 2.0.
 USB 3 reduces the time required for data transmission, reduces power consumption, and is backward compatible with USB 2.0

 - USB Type C

 - VME64x bus

 - VMEbus VMEbus is a computer bus standard originally developed for the Motorola 68000 line of CPUs, but later widely used for many applications.

 - Apple Duo Dock Available on Apple Duo Dock & Duo Dock II dockingstations.
 For use with Apple PowerBook Duo computers.